 Pricing

-Ackee itself is completely free to self-host.
+Ackee is completely free to self-host.
 You download the code, run it on your server, and there are no limits on sites, pageviews, team members, or data retention.

 Pros